 You have to remember that not all these features are available for each account type.
 That’s why it’s also essential to consider your business needs and resources when opening an official account for your brand.
 We’ll discuss what account type fits your business more in the following sections.

 Official accounts lend your brand an organic channel for growth.
 Since a Chinese user doesn’t have access to social media platforms like Facebook and Twitter, you can reach them through their own WeChat account.
-You can use your official account to promote your product to your audience and even send them notifications on your brand updates.
-You’ll also save on marketing costs since WeChat will display your content directly on the interface of Chinese WeChat users.
+You can use your official account to promote your product to your audience and even send them notifications of your brand updates.

 WeChat official accounts can act as your substitute for websites.
 In fact, the official accounts behave like websites where you can find important information like: